 Attachment theory was originally developed by John Bowlby, a British psychoanalyst and made popular by his colleague, Mary Ainsworth’s strange situation laboratory test.
 She developed a test for understanding the relationship between a child and an attachment figure; and how children responded to being separated from the attachment figure.

-She found that when the attachment figure was avoidable, accessible, and attentive; the child felt loved, secure, and confident.
-When separated from the attachment figure, these children experienced distress.
+She found that when the attachment figure was available, accessible, and attentive the child developed a healthy attachment.
+When separated from the attachment figure, these children experienced distress but were able to regulate emotions and feelings because they were confident of their attachment figure’s love and care.
 When the attachment figure returned, they exhibited behaviour that suggested they were happy to be reunited and sought comfort from the attachment figure.
 These children are said to have a secure attachment style.

-When the attachment figure wasn’t avoidable, accessible, and attentive in a consistent way; or the child experienced some form of attachment trauma (neglect, violence, or abuse), the child developed an insecure attachment style.
-When children with an insecure attachment style were separated from the attachment figure they either experienced extreme separation distress or didn’t appear too distressed.
+When the attachment figure wasn’t available, accessible, and attentive in a consistent way; or the child experienced some form of attachment trauma (neglect, violence, or abuse), the child developed an unhealthy attachment or insecure attachment style.
+When children with an insecure attachment style were separated from the attachment figure they either experienced extreme separation anxiety or didn’t appeared detached and distant.

-1) Children who experienced extreme separation distress when reunited with the attachment figure exhibited behaviour which suggested that they want to be comforted; but that they also want to “punish” the attachment figure for leaving.
+1) Children who experienced extreme separation anxiety when reunited with the attachment figure exhibited behaviour which suggested that they want to be comforted; but that they also want to “punish” the attachment figure for leaving.
+They cling to the attachment figure but don’t feel soothed and comforted when they return.
 This behaviour is what is known as an anxious attachment style.

-2) Children who didn’t appear too distressed by the separation when reunited with the attachment figure actively avoided contact with the attachment figure; and sometimes turned their attention to play objects.
+2) Children who didn’t appear too distressed by the separation when reunited with the attachment figure actively avoided contact with the attachment figure and sometimes turned their attention to play objects.
+They didn’t seem distressed when the attachment figure was gone and didn’t seek comfort when the attachment figure returned.
 This behaviour is what is known as an avoidant attachment style.

 Secure attachment in romantic relationships and break-ups